 All students are provided with the ARNA web reference during enrolment (see below for link).
-All matters relating to progression and awards are contained within ARNA and you should familiarise yourself with these regulations, they are the definitive rules; the handbook information is a guide.
-You will be assessed under full time regulations. http://northumbria.ac.uk/studentaz/survival/assessment/
+All matters relating to progression and awards are contained within ARNA and you should familiarise yourself with these regulations, they are the definitive rules; the handbook information is a guide. http://northumbria.ac.uk/studentaz/survival/assessment/